-Carolyn Hayes, Center for the History of Medicine; Harvard Medical School, Countway Library (chair)
+Carolyn Hayes, Acquisitions Archivist, Center for the History of Medicine; Harvard Medical School, Countway Library

-Joan Ilacqua, Center for the History of Medicine; Harvard Medical School, Countway Library
+Joan Ilacqua, Archivist for Women in Medicine, Center for the History of Medicine; Harvard Medical School, Countway Library

-Heather Mumford, Center for the History of Medicine; Harvard Medical School, Countway Library
+Heather Mumford, Archivist for the Harvard T.H.
+Chan School of Public Health, Center for the History of Medicine; Harvard Medical School, Countway Library

 2.8 Big-Reels, Floppies, SyQuest, and All That Jazz!

 Remember those big old tape reels in that Austin Powers scene?
 There are literally millions still languishing on shelves around the world, just one type of leaf in the ancient data forest.
 Valuable chunks of older cultural and scientific data keep popping up in obsolete media: PC/Mac floppies and the even-older Wang 8” hard sector floppies, minicomputer backup tapes (DEC, Data General, Honeywell , Wang, etc, etc), IBM legacy cartridges like 3480, and so on.
 Featuring plenty of examples, this presentation will look at the many layers of “the stack” between the object in your hand and the information born digitally in computer programs long before anyone thought of a trusted digital repository.

 2.9 1919 Boston Police Strike Project: Community Volunteers Research the Men Behind the Strike